dspringuel-va/blog-posts/server-sent-events/README.md

 If none is specified, it defaults to 3 seconds.

-Furthermore, the server must also set a few headers before starting to send the responses.
+Furthermore, the server must also set the `'Content-Type': 'text/event-stream'` header before starting to send the responses.
-The most important one is `'Content-Type': 'text/event-stream'`.
 From this header, we conclude that the responses sent back to the client are in a text format (no binary).

 ### Client Side
 On the client side, there is an API defined to use this standard: `EventSource`.